Two-dimensional hydrodynamic simulation for synchronization in coupled density oscillators: acknowledgments

 \section{acknowledgments}

-This work was supported by JST SPRING, Grant Number JPMJSP2109 (NT), by JSPS KAKENHI Grant Nos.
-JP19H00749, JP21K13891 (HI), JP20H02712, JP21H00996, and JP21H01004 (HK), and by the Cooperative Research Program of ``NJRC Mater. \& Dev.''
-No. 20224003 (HK).
-This work was also supported by JSPS and MESS Japan-Slovenia Research Cooperative Program Grant No. JPJSBP120215001 (HI), and JSPS and PAN under the Japan-Poland Research Cooperative Program No. JPJSBP120204602 (HK).
+This work was supported by JST SPRING, Grant No. JPMJSP2109 (N.T.), by JSPS KAKENHI Grants No. JP19H00749, No. JP21K13891 (H.I.), No. JP20H02712, No. JP21H00996, and No. JP21H01004 (H.K.), and by the Cooperative Research Program of ``NJRC Mater. \& Dev.''
+No. 20224003 (H.K.).
+This work was also supported by JSPS and MESS Japan-Slovenia Research Cooperative Program Grant No. JPJSBP120215001 (H.I.), and JSPS and PAN under the Japan-Poland Research Cooperative Program No. JPJSBP120204602 (H.K.).